MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-infrastructure.md

 #### Configure peered connections

 The hub in each region will be peered to the hub in the other region and to all virtual networks within the hub region.
-This allows for hubs to communicate and to view all virtual networks within a region.
-Note that peering creates a two-sided connection—one from the initiating peer on the first virtual network and another one on the second virtual network.
+This configuration allows for hubs to communicate and to view all virtual networks within a region.
+Note that peering creates a two-sided connection.
+One is from the initiating peer on the first virtual network, and the other is on the second virtual network.

 In a hybrid deployment, traffic that passes between peers needs to be visible from the VPN connection between the on-premises datacenter and Azure.
-To enable this, there are some specific settings that must be set on peered connections.
-For any connections from spoke virtual networks through the hub to the on-premises datacenter, Contoso needs to allow traffic to be forwarded and to transverse the VPN gateways.
+To enable this, Contoso must use specific settings on peered connections.
+For any connections from spoke virtual networks through the hub to the on-premises datacenter, Contoso needs to allow traffic to be forwarded and to cross the VPN gateways.

 ##### Domain controller

 For the domain controllers in the `VNET-PROD-EUS2` network, Contoso wants traffic to flow both between the `EUS2` hub/production network and over the VPN connection to on-premises.
 To do this, Contoso admins must allow the following:

 1. **Allow forwarded traffic** and **Allow gateway transit configurations** on the peered connection.
-In our example, this would be the `VNET-HUB-EUS2` to `VNET-PROD-EUS2` connection.
+In our example, this would be the connection from `VNET-HUB-EUS2` to `VNET-PROD-EUS2`.

     ![Screenshot that shows selected check boxes for allowing forwarded traffic and allowing gateway transit.](./media/contoso-migration-infrastructure/peering1.png)

     _Figure 23: A peered connection._

-2. **Allow forwarded traffic** and **Use remote gateways** on the other side of the peering, on the `VNET-PROD-EUS2` to `VNET-HUB-EUS2` connection.
+2. **Allow forwarded traffic** and **Use remote gateways** on the other side of the peering, on the connection from `VNET-PROD-EUS2` to `VNET-HUB-EUS2`.

     ![Screenshot that shows the selected check boxes for allowing forwarded traffic and using remote gateways.](./media/contoso-migration-infrastructure/peering2.png)

     _Figure 24: A peered connection._

-3. On-premises, they'll set up a static route that directs the local traffic to route across the VPN tunnel to the virtual network.
-The configuration would be completed on the gateway that provides the VPN tunnel from Contoso to Azure.
-They use RRAS for this.
+3. On-premises, they set up a static route that directs the local traffic to route across the VPN tunnel to the virtual network.
+The configuration is completed on the gateway that provides the VPN tunnel from Contoso to Azure.
+They use Routing and Remote Access Service (RRAS) for the static route.

     ![Screenshot that shows selections for the static route.](./media/contoso-migration-infrastructure/peering3.png)